 Time has come to enter one of my favorite spread trades.
 It’s in NYMEX natural gas – NGQ13-NGM13.
-I made money on this spread every single year during last five years.
+I’ve made money on this spread every single year during last five years.
 I consider NG to be a great commodity for spread trading.
-This spread trade is also a very conservative because you can set just small stoploss.
-Therefore even people without huge account can trade it.
-That don’t means you shouldn’t be careful.
+This spread trade is also very conservative because you can set just a small stop-loss.
+Therefore, even people without a huge account can trade it.
+That doesn’t mean you shouldn’t be careful.
 Just remember Amaranth Advisors hedge fund.
-It was one of the largest hedge fund collapses in history losing more than $5 billion in total.
-An what Amaranth was doing?
-Yes they were trading natural gas spreads like this one.
-CFTC later charged them with natural gas market manipulation and impact of their collapse will be clearly visible even in our charts.
+It was one of the largest hedge fund collapses in history, losing more than $5 billion in total.
+And what was Amaranth doing?
+Yes, they were trading natural gas spreads like this one.
+CFTC later charged them with natural gas market manipulation and the impact of their collapse will be clearly visible even in our charts.

-But lets take a look on our spread:
+But let us take a look at our spread:

 It has started to move up.
-It can decline back to 0.06 but current price is still good.
-Now our seasonality study from spreadcharts.com:
+It can decline back to 0.06 but the current price is still good.
+Now the seasonality study from our app:

 The seasonal uptrend shall start to have an effect right now.
-And by the way why this spread?
+And by the way, why this spread?
 What’s the fundamental idea behind it?
-Well it’s simple.
-In summer there is quite hot in the US and people tend to have air conditioners in their homes, offices and factories constantly switched on.
+Well, it’s simple.
+In summer it is quite hot in the US and people tend to have air conditioners in their homes, offices, and factories constantly switched on.
 This consumes huge amounts of electricity.
 And this electricity comes from natural gas power plants because they can be easily turned on for the summer season (much more easily compared to nuclear power plants).
-So the idea is that demand for the August contract (deliverable at the end of July) will be much greater than demand for the June contract (deliverable at the end of May) because statistically saying it’s more hot in July and August than it’s in May and June.
+So the idea is that demand for the August contract (deliverable at the end of July) will be much greater than demand for the June contract (deliverable at the end of May) because statistically saying it’s hotter in July and August than it is in May and June.

-Open interest and volume has been both rising rapidly since the beginning of the year.
+Open interest and volume have been both rising rapidly since the beginning of the year.
 I will also show you a chart you haven’t seen before.
 It’s a relative volume analysis and it’s showing some interesting dependencies between volume and OI distribution and the price.
-Basically the same chart as the one above but displaying comparative analysis between both contracts.
+Basically, the same chart as the one above but displaying comparative analysis between both contracts.
 You get it simply by clicking on the “Relative” button in the bottom right corner of the volume analysis chart.
-Btw spreadcharts.com have relative analysis also for seasonality so try it.
+Btw app.spreadcharts.com have relative analysis also for seasonality so try it out.